franzson/autocoder_external/README.md

 To train models for the autocoder, see [Link text Here](https://link-url-here.org).

-If you want to compile the external by yourself, you need to first download and instal the Max/MSP SDK and make sure it is all set up and compiling, and then place the /src/autocoder directory inside ~/Documents/Max 8/max-sdk-x.x.x/source/basics, and the /build/autocoder under ~/Documents/Max 8/max-sdk-x.x.x/build/source/basics and then open autocoder.xcodeproj in XCode.
+If you want to compile the external by yourself, you need to first download and instal the Max/MSP SDK and make sure it is all set up and compiling, and then place the files in the /src/autocoder directory inside ~/Documents/Max 8/max-sdk-x.x.x/source/basics/autocoder, and the files in /build/autocoder under ~/Documents/Max 8/max-sdk-x.x.x/build/source/basics/autocoder and then open autocoder.xcodeproj in XCode.